 An eight percent admit rate means that a college rejects ninety-two percent of applicants.
 Admissions officials have institutional priorities set annually by each college’s president and board of trustees for each incoming class.

 Therefore, admissions decisions should not define a student’s self-worth.
-A balanced college ensures that students can find success at several colleges.
+A balanced college lensures that students can find success at several colleges.

 Know Your Admissions Cycle!

 We may never again see stable admissions cycles in the future.
 Application volume has risen significantly for many years, especially at selective colleges — with no end in sight.
 Many colleges have opted to continue with test-optional policies for the years ahead.
 Colleges often change other admissions standards and requirements.

 If you feel overwhelmed by it all, I can help you effectively navigate the admissions cycle so that you do not feel frazzled and frustrated throughout the application cycle.